Officialstjp/STKeytab/README.md

 - CI validates help drift on PRs and auto-updates on push.
 Built external help (MAML) and CAB can be hosted for Update-Help once HelpInfoURI is set in STKeytab.psd1.

 ## Security model
 - AES-only by default (AES256, AES128).
-RC4 is an explicit opt-in.
+RC4 is an explicit opt-in governed by centralized policy.
 - Sensitive flags:
   - -RevealKeys: prints key material; emits a warning; avoid in logs and PRs.
   - -AcknowledgeRisk and -Justification: required for high-impact operations (e.g., krbtgt).
 - DPAPI:
   - CurrentUser and LocalMachine scopes supported.
 LocalMachine is not portable.
   - Optional entropy; prefer -EntropySecure (SecureString).

+### Centralized policy (BigBrother)
+- Etype selection is driven by a single policy layer:
+  - Defaults: AES-only includes; dead/obsolete ciphers excluded.
+  - Password path: AES-only enforcement with clear banner and hard error if legacy requested.
+  - Replication path: RC4 can be added explicitly with -IncludeLegacyRC4; dead ciphers remain excluded unless -AllowDeadCiphers.
+- Public cmdlets compose a policy (Include/Exclude/AESOnly/IncludeLegacyRC4/AllowDeadCiphers) and internal orchestration resolves final etypes from available keys.

 ## Determinism
 - With -FixedTimestampUtc, the writer uses a fixed UTC timestamp and a stable entry order.
 Given identical inputs (keys, KVNOs, etypes, SPNs), outputs are byte-identical across runs and machines—ideal for CI reproducibility and code review.